maxscharwath/describble/packages/srp/README.md

-# 👋 TypeScript BIP39 Library
+# 🔐 SRP - Secret Recovery Phrase Library

-This TypeScript BIP39 library is a revamped version of the original [bitcoinjs/bip39](https://github.com/bitcoinjs/bip39) library.
-BIP39 describes the implementation of a mnemonic sentence, i.e., generating a human-readable, pronounceable, and memorable group of words that can be used to back-up and restore a private key.
+This TypeScript SRP (Secret Recovery Phrase) library is an enhanced version of the original [bitcoinjs/bip39](https://github.com/bitcoinjs/bip39) library.
+SRP, originally described by the BIP39 specification, pertains to the creation of a mnemonic sentence.
+This sentence forms a human-readable, pronounceable, and memorable group of words that can be used for backing up and restoring a private key.

-Unlike the original library, this version does not rely on Node.js Buffer but Uint8Array and currently only supports the English language dictionary for mnemonic generation.
+This updated version is designed to be compatible with both browser and Node.js environments.
+It utilizes Uint8Array instead of Node.js Buffer and currently supports the English language dictionary for mnemonic generation.

 ## 🚀 Usage